 So, grinning like fools, we walked to Scott’s house.
 There wasn’t anyone home.

 Scott led me to his room.
 Like mine, it was very neat.
 He pulled the bedspread off the bed and dumped it on the floor at the foot of the bed, then did the same with blanket.

 “Looks very enticing,” I said, then I pulled Scott to me and kissed him, on the lips.
 The kiss lasted about fifteen seconds and we pulled back to catch our breaths.

 We got undressed.
 I discovered I wasn’t much smaller than him.
-A lot shorter in height, but that wasn’t much smaller.
+A lot shorter in height, but the important part wasn’t much smaller.

 “I have got to take a leak.
 Don’t go anywhere, Tony!
 I’ll be right back.”

-I grabbed my backpack and reached in the back pocket I counted out the condoms Coach Nelson had handed to Todd.
-There were nineteen of them.
-I returned nine of them to my backpack, then dropped five on each pillow on Scott’s bed.
-I walked over to his desk and sat down, facing his bed.
+I grabbed my backpack and reached in the back pocket I counted out the condoms Coach Nelson had handed me, to be split between Todd and me.
+There were twenty-three of them.
+I returned ten of them to my backpack, then dropped five on each pillow on Scott’s bed.
+I walked over to his desk and sat down on his chair, facing his bed.